Text: Michel Heinst, CEO and owner Tech Outlet Ltd

 Phase 2: Architecture (2-3 months)

-Design your hybrid architecture and subsequently select European providers or own hardware.
-Choose open-source alternatives and plan your migration strategy
+Design your hybrid architecture and subsequently select European providers or your own hardware.
+Choose open-source alternatives and plan your migration strategy.

 Phase 3: Proof of Concept (2-3 months)

 Time to test!
 Set up a test environment and first migrate non-critical workloads.
-Test especially for performance and security and check if your cost model is accurate.
+Test primarily for performance and security and see if your cost model is accurate.

 Phase 4: Phased Migration (6-12 months)

-Then for real: start again with the least critical systems, and let them run in parallel in the old and new environment.
-When your users/employees are fully trained on the new tools, you will switch.
-From then on, it's just a matter of monitoring and optimizing.
+Then for real: start again with the least critical systems, and run them in parallel in the old and new environments.
+Once your users/employees are fully trained on the new tools, you will switch.
+From then on, it is just a matter of monitoring and optimizing.

 Phase 5: Optimization (ongoing)

-Refine your configuration, automate management, and scale up where necessary.
-Always, really always, keep innovating.
+Refine your configuration, automate management, and scale where necessary.
+Always, truly always, keep innovating.

 The Cloud has been Left

 This was the last part of the series The Great Cloud Exodus.
-Over the past weeks, we have discussed the pros and cons, looked at tips and success stories, and now it's time to make the switch.
-Do you want to read the entire series again?
-Then go back here to Part I or watch the entire series here.
+Over the past weeks, we have discussed the pros and cons, looked at tips and success stories, and now it is time to make the switch.
+Want to read the entire series again?
+Go back to Part I or watch the entire series here.
 We also have a concise version of the series on Baaz.

 About TechOutlet.eu